jastr945/xperiments/djangokube/README.md

 Future plans:

 1. Use some public API for auto-suggesting books and movies (eg. if users don't remember full titles);
-2. Manage secrets properly in Kubernetes;
-3. Add persistent volumes in Kubernetes;
+2. Add persistent volumes in Kubernetes;